dexie/dexie-website/roadmap/dexie4.0.md

 No support for Internet Explorer 11, legacy Edge (non-chromium) nor legacy Safari below version 14.

 ## More to come
-There might be more breaking changes to come.
+Dexie has been pretty much backward compatible between major versions so far and the plan is to continue being backward compatible as much as possible.
+But there might be additional breaking changes to come and they will be listed here.
 This is a living document.
-Subscribe to our [github discussions](https://github.com/dexie/Dexie.js) or to the [blog](https://medium.com/dexie-js).
+Subscribe to our [github discussions](https://github.com/dexie/Dexie.js) or to the [blog](https://medium.com/dexie-js) if you want to get notified on updates.

 # Discuss or give feedback
 There's a github discussion dedicated for Dexie 4.0.
 Please feel free to give your feedback and comments there